 WHAT WERE YOU LIKE IN YOUR HIGH SCHOOL/COLLEGE YEARS?

-I was the girl involved in everything from sports to writers and debaters club, to student leadership.
+I was the girl involved in everything from sports to writers and debaters club, to student leadership, ultimately becoming Head Prefect.
 I was somewhat nerdy but loved doing all the fun stuff, like dancing at “records night”.
 High school was a great time for me, except for not having a boyfriend, which sucked 🙂 haha!

 University was a similar experience but this time with a boyfriend, lol.
-I enjoyed extracurriculars like being a student journalist/radio presenter and a member of the Student Representative Council.
-I think that shaped my career trajectory.
+I enjoyed extracurriculars like being a student journalist/radio presenter and student politics.
+I was a member of the Student Representative Council and the General Secretary of the Independence Residence Hall.
+I also stood for and lost the student presidency of our department, Social Science, which was a great experience in failure.
+Overall, these foundational experiences shaped my career trajectory.

 IF YOU COULD BE ANY ANIMAL, WHAT WOULD IT BE AND WHY?